There never was any music

 Drove my dream away.

-We are busy working to bring Nora Hopper Chesson's "Ceol-Sidhe" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "Ceol-Sidhe" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Ceol-Sidhe" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.